matthewwall/weert/README.md

 # WeeRT
-A real-time logging and display server, using Angular, MongoDB, Express, Node, and D3 (AMEND?)
+A real-time logging and display server, using Angular, MongoDB, Express, Node, and D3 (DMEAN?
+AMEND?)

 ## General architecture
 - Uses a [Node](https://nodejs.org/) server with the [Express framework](http://expressjs.com/)